rcac-geo/workshop-qgis/episodes/introduction.md

 GIS stands for ‘Geographical Information System’.
 We can use a GIS application, such as ArcGIS and QGIS to manipulate spatial information.

+QGIS is a free and open-source software that runs on various operating systems.
+It offers a wide range of functionality, such as vector and raster analysis, geoprocessing, geocoding, georeferencing, web mapping, and 3D visualization.
+QGIS also supports many data formats and standards, such as Shapefile, GeoTIFF, GeoJSON, WMS, WFS, and PostGIS.

 Why QGIS?
 It's free and flexible.

  1. Cost-free: Enjoy QGIS without any financial burden.
 It's completely free, no hidden fees.
  2. Free as in "Do It Your Way": You could extend QGIS to meet your specific needs, sponsor development or contribute your own code.
  3. Works where you work: Run QGIS on macOS, Windows, and Linux (so available for HPC Clusters).
  4. Always getting better: Benefit from rapid development because anyone can add new features and improve on existing ones.
- 6. Never get stuck: Access extensive documentation and a supportive community is there for help.
+ 6. Never get stuck: Access extensive documentation and a large and active supportive community is there for help.
  7. Easily integrate Artificial Intelligence (AI) and GeoAI.

 ## Open QGIS on Clusters